“Poetry is prose bewitched, a music made of visual thoughts, the sound of an idea.” – Mina Loy

 - something that is very beautiful or graceful

 - writing that formulates a concentrated imaginative awareness of experience in language chosen and arranged to create a specific emotional response through meaning, sound, and rhythm

 - something likened to poetry especially in beauty of expression

 With all due respect to Merriam-Webster, I don’t think any of these definitions do poetry justice or truly convey an answer to the question “What is poetry?”

 I thought I’d take a stab at defining poetry:

-Poetry is a linguistic art form that can be written, spoken, or performed.
+Poetry is a literary art form that can be written, spoken, or performed.
 It focuses on the aesthetics of language.
-It is often composed in verse as opposed to prose and is more concerned with evoking an image or emotion (or both) over clearly communicating a thought or idea.
+It is usually composed in verse and is concerned with evoking an image or emotion.
 Poetry makes liberal use of literary devices, such as alliteration and metaphor.
 It is the musicality of language, the rendering of abstract thoughts, ideas, and emotions, rendered with words and sounds.
 It is pictures painted with words.